OpenMS/OpenMS-docs/docs/tutorials/TOPPAS/user-interface.md

 - drag and drop tools from the TOPP tool list onto the workflow window (you can also double-click them instead)
 - select items (by clicking)
-- select multiple items (by holding down `CTRL` while clicking)
+- select multiple items (by holding down <kbd>CTRL</kbd> while clicking)
-- select multiple items (by holding down `CTRL` and dragging the mouse in order to "catch" items with a selection rectangle)
+- select multiple items (by holding down <kbd>CTRL</kbd> and dragging the mouse in order to "catch" items with a selection rectangle)
 - move all selected items (by dragging one of them)
 - draw a new connection from one node to another (by dragging; source must be deselected first)